code-423n4/2023-07-axelar-findings/data/0x11singh99-G.md

 Total 9 issues.

-Note: Here some gas findings may be similar to automated report but all the instances are different that were missed in auto report.
+Note: Here some gas findings may be similar to automated report but all the instances are different that were missed in automated report.

 ## [G-01] Use `delete` for state variables to reinitialize with their default value rather than assigning default value saves gas.